curiousbeams/mrs-bulletin-phase-retrieval-abcs/main.typ

 Approaches such as few-tilt aperture synthesis and joint ptychography-tomography optimization recover complementary angular information, reducing the ambiguities inherent to purely depth-slicing multislice reconstructions @Lee_2023 @You_2024 @Dong_2025.
 These hybrid methods achieve more accurate 3D reconstructions and mitigate slice-mixing artifacts, particularly in thick or compositionally heterogeneous specimens.

-=== Regularization

-Explain how methods share a data-consistency constraint/loss, differ in object/probe updated and regularization

 = Outlook

+The ability of phase retrieval techniques to recover weakly scattering signals lends the approaches described here to myriad applications, spanning materials science and engineering.
+Phase retrieval techniques are used for imaging of beam-sensitive samples composed of low atomic number species, such as polymers, DNA, and proteins.
+They can also be used for hard, inorganic structures, including to probe subtle structure changes of low atomic number species for example for functional materials with applications in energy and quantum science.
+Specimen range from nano-particles, to two-dimensional materials, including both monolayer and few layer samples, as well as bulk structures.

+Current challenges in the field are related to extending these approaches to more materials samples, including larger volumes, more beam sensitive materials, and more hardware configurations.
-Despite recent studies that demonstrate the ability to perform ptychographic reconstructions on uncorrected instruments @nguyen2024achieving, including with small converge angles @blackburn2025sub, proper reconstruction on most samples benefits from an aberration corrector and overlap in reciprocal space assures beams are phase relative to each other leading to a unique and accurate sample reconstruction.
+Despite recent studies that demonstrate the ability to perform ptychographic reconstructions on uncorrected instruments @nguyen2024achieving, including with small converge angles at low accelerating voltages @blackburn2025sub, proper reconstruction on most samples benefits from an aberration corrector.
+Overlap in reciprocal space assures beams are phase relative to each other leading to a unique and accurate sample reconstruction.
 Ultimately phase retrieval approaches in materials science still largely depend on expensive hardware, including advanced detectors and aberration correctors.

 = Acknowledgement
 Work at the Molecular Foundry was supported by the Office of Science, Office of Basic Energy Sciences, of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.